gniziemazity/LEO/README.md

 - 💻 Most of the code is written in Python.
 - ⚙️ Requires some understanding of AutoHotkey (AHK).
 - ❗Current version of AHK (v1.1.37.02) is now deprecated (still works at the moment)
+- To create a new installation binary, use [InnoSetup](https://jrsoftware.org/isinfo.php).
+Open LEOinstaller.iss, press compile on the toolbar, and it will create an exe file in the Output folder.
 - `screen.ahk` provides optional window management shortcuts:
   - `Ctrl + Shift + Space`: Keep window on top.
   - `Ctrl + Shift + T`: Toggle window transparency.